paswa-edu/2024-2025ClassesCNU/Self, Group, and Leadership 17F -Fall Semester 2024/Week 2/TUE.md

 > Leadership Triangle of death :(
 > <img width="768" alt="Untitled" src="https://github.com/user-attachments/assets/d0d54a78-51e6-46f4-8da5-f49218f07480">

-- Leadership involves soemthing happening as a result of the interation between leaders/followers.
+- Leadership involves soemthing happening as a result of the interation between leaders/followers

-In
+In order to learn leadership, you cannot just study it, or sit around it.
+You must study it and condition/expose yourself to it.

+Mangaging Vs. Leader
+- Maintaining Vs. Developing